compas-dev/compas_xr_unity_assembly/README.md

 6. Optional: Update the Project Bundle Identifier.
     - If you did not use ```com.ETHZ.cdf``` as the project package name you will need to update the sample's Bundle Identifier.
     - Select the File > Build Settings menu option.
-    - Select Android in the Platform list.
+    - Select Android in the Platform list
     - Click Player Settings.
     - In the Player Settings panel scroll down to Bundle Identifier and update the value to the package name you provided when you registered your app with Firebase.